Blendoit/resume/README.md

 # resume

-My resume, translated in French and English.
+My resumes and cover letters, translated in French and English.